Jim Bridenstine: Artemis program

-Bridenstine played a huge role in implementing President Trump's Space Policy Directive One and developed the planned architecture for a return to the Moon.
+Bridenstine played a leading role in implementing President Trump's Space Policy Directive One and developed the planned architecture for a return to the Moon.
 Bridenstine later named the program the Artemis program.
 Bridenstine also decided that the lunar lander for the Artemis program would be developed commercially similar to the model used for NASA's Commercial Crew Program.

 Post-public career

+After two and a half years in the role, Bridenstine stepped down as the head of NASA, with one commentator noting that he "largely succeeded in pushing the agency forward and will leave it better than he found it."

 Following the end of his tenure as NASA Administrator, Bridenstine returned to his hometown of Tulsa, Oklahoma.
 On January 25, 2021, Acorn Growth Companies announced that he was hired as a dedicated senior advisor.

 On April 1, 2021, Bridenstine joined the board of directors of satellite operator Viasat in his second private sector role since stepping down as NASA's administrator.

 On April 7, 2021, Denver-based Voyager Space Holdings, which has been buying businesses to build a vertically integrated space exploration company, announced they had appointed Bridenstine to chair its advisory board.
 Dylan Taylor, chairman and CEO of Voyager, said Bridenstine's expertise would help guide the company's "aggressive and ambitious growth plan."

+Bridenstine joined the board of directors for Starlab Space, a joint venture of Voyager Space and Airbus, in January, 2024.

+As of 2024, Bridenstine serves on the advisory board of the National Security Space Association.